-Challenges: Again, management's refusal to consider this matter in the context of a breach of their HR and equality commitments hindered efforts to request appropriate action.
-By refusing to take a zero-tolerance stance on GBVH, they risked fostering a work culture that normalises GBVH and discourages victims from reporting incidents.
+Challenges: Management's refusal to consider this matter as a breach of their gender equality commitments hindered efforts to request appropriate action.
+By refusing to take a zero-tolerance stance on GBVH, they also risked fostering a work culture that normalises GBVH and discourages victims from reporting incidents, harming women's HR to safe workplaces in the longer term.